-The Non-Qualified Rate it the most expensive in the tiered merchant account rate plan because they include “risky” and expensive transactions such as transactions that are not accepted in person or from credit cards that offer rewards for the consumers.
+The Non-Qualified Rate is the most expensive in the tiered merchant account rate plan because it includes “risky” and expensive transactions such as transactions that are not accepted in person or from credit cards that offer rewards for the consumers.

-An interchange pricing model is a model that consists of two components, the interchange fee (determined by card networks like Visa) and a network that the credit card processor charges you.
+An interchange pricing model consists of two components: the interchange fee (determined by card networks like Visa) and a small markup fee that the credit card processor charges you.

-The benefit of this type of plan is that it is a fair model because you get charged for what you’re actually processing.
-However, it comes with a lot of variation based on the types of credit cards customers use thus creating a complicated statement that makes it difficult to forecast your merchant statement each month.
+The benefit of this type of plan is that it is a transparent model because you get charged for what you’re actually processing.
+However, it can come with a lot of variation based on the types of credit cards customers use.
+This can create a complicated statement that makes it difficult to forecast your merchant statement fees each month.

-So, when it comes to credit card merchant fees, which model is right for your business?
-If you’re just getting started, and have a low number of credit card transactions, a flat rate fee may be ideal for you.
-With this model, you won’t have to worry about a monthly payment, but know that you are generally paying more per transaction so as you start to receive more credit cards you may want to reconsider this option.
+For example, if you’re just getting started, and have a low number of credit card transactions, a flat rate fee may be ideal for you.
+With this model, you won’t have to worry about a monthly payment, but know that you are generally paying more per transaction.
+As you start to receive more credit card payments you may want to reconsider this option.

 How much credit card companies charge merchants varies based on the target type of merchant they are trying to serve.
-Knowing how your credit card sales volume and what’s most important to you (price or predictability) will help you choose the credit card processing company that’s right for you.
+Knowing your credit card sales volume and what’s most important to you (price vs. predictability) will help you choose the credit card processing option that’s right for you.